Friday, November 21, 2008 Detailed Auto Topics

 • Balance shaft seal (if present)

-Other engines may have other components and other wear items like spark plugs, PCV valves, air and fuel filters may also be replaced if needed.
+Some engines may have other components and wear items.
+Spark plugs, PCV valves, air and fuel filters may also be replaced if needed.

-Another problem is a seal that starts to leak after belt replacement.
-The seal might have been replaced for a minimum cost while the belt was off.
+Another problem is a seal that starts to leak after timing belt replacement.
+The seal could have been replaced for a minimum cost while the timing belt was off.
 Now many of the same components must again be removed.
-Worse, the oil from the leaking seal can ruin a new belt.
+Worse, the oil from the leaking seal can ruin a new timing belt.
 Remember, you never get more than you pay for.

 Post or Read Comments (0)